Message from the President

 Dear Friends and Colleagues,

-Lastly, I encourage you to join me as a member of the 1849 Society.
-This is a pivotal extension of our sisterhood that helps to ensure our legacy continues.
+Finally, I encourage you to join me as a member of the 1849 Society.
+This is a pivotal extension of our sisterhood that helps to ensure our legacy endures.

 It remains an honor and a privilege to serve as president of this organization.